Optical Sky Brightness and Transparency During the Winter Season at Dome A Antarctica From the Gattini-Allsky Camera: Results and Discussion

 \subsection{Astronomical Twilight}

 When the Sun sets, civil twilight occurs, by definition, when the Sun is $-12^\circ$ below horizon.
 Astronomical twilight ends when the Sun reaches $-18^\circ$ below the horizon.
 If the sky brightness changes when the Sun is further below the horizon, it is due to changes in the airglow contribution, aurorae, or stellar contamination.
 However, the definition of twilight depends not only on the photometric band pass, but also the atmospheric conditions at the site.
 Fig. \ref{Sun-Moon-elev} shows the relationship between the Sun and the Moon elevation on the sky brightness.
-The solid lines clearly show that the solar contribution to the sky background depends on the photometric band.
 The flux from the Moon, however, becomes significant only very close to the time of moonrise.
-Table \ref{Sun_elevation} roughly shows the quantitative effect of the Sun's elevation below the horizon on the sky brightness in the $B$-, $V$-, and $R$-bands.
+Table \ref{Sun_elevation} roughly shows the quantitative effect of the Sun's elevation below the horizon on the sky brightness.

 Fig. \ref{without-with-corr} shows the measured sky brightness in $B$, $V$, and $R$ (the top panel).
 The middle panel shows our model of the solar and lunar contributions to the sky brightness.
 The bottom panel shows the observed sky brightness minus the contributions of the Sun and Moon from our model.
-The modified data are predictably flatter because we have subtracted off the contribution of the Moon when it is above the horizon.
+The {residuals} are predictably flatter because we have subtracted off the contribution of the Moon when it is above the horizon.
 Theoretically, the contributions of the aurora and airglow can be estimated after properly removing the solar and lunar contributions to the sky background.
-However, there is still a significant portion of scattered light that cannot be well modeled within the area of study $20^\circ$ in diameter, especially when the Moon has a higher elevation angle.
-Hence, we do not provide an estimation of aurora and airglow in our inspecting area.
+However, there is still a significant fraction of scattered light that cannot be well modeled within the area of study $20^\circ$ in diameter, especially when the Moon has a higher elevation angle.
+Hence, we do not provide {any quantitative estimate} of aurora and airglow in our inspecting area.
 During the 2009 observing season there were few large enhancements of the sky brightness when the Sun and Moon had low elevation angles.
 We have minimal evidence of aurorae in our data.